[3.11] Chieftain Reflect Ballistas - aka RAT Nuke 2.0

 The main totem cluster nodes you want is Ancestral Preservation which will increase totem life by a whopping 30% per node.
 I usually pick up two medium clusters, one with Sleepless Sentries for perma onslaught and one with Ancestral Echo for the extra attack speed.
 Riot Queller + Shrieking Bolts is a really nice combo you might be able to find in a Megalomaniac jewel (or among several different cluster jewels) which allows your totems to taunt for you while also making them take extra damage.

 We use Dash and Quicksilver to zoom, sadly we got nothing better but Dash is pretty good.

 I tried playing this build without phasing and it absolutely sucked since you constantly are running through live mobs.
-Use this with either Heat or Warding.
+Use this with either Heat, Warding, or Staunching.

 Enduring Eternal Mana Flask

 Solves our mana problem for most map clearing.
 Enduring is absolutely required since we reserve most of our mana.
-Use this with either Heat or Warding.
+Use this with either Heat, Warding, or Staunching.

 No real strategy to it, just piano the hell out of these flasks.

 Listed in order of when you should take them.